Deadly quake rocks Afghanistan leaving iconic Blue Mosque surrounded by rubble

 The state-run energy company DABS also reported cut lines from Tajikistan to Kunduz province, plunging the area into total blackout.
 Teams are “working urgently to restore both routes,” it added.

-Government officials put the death toll at 20 with more than 600 people injured across the Samangan, Balkh, Sar-e-Pul, Kunduz and Jawzjan provinces, in an update on Monday afternoon.
-The Afghanistan Disaster Management Authority also suggested casualties could rise further as “search and rescue operations are still ongoing.”
+Government officials put the death toll at 20.
+In an update early Tuesday, the World Health Organization said more than 860 people were injured in northern provinces of Balkh and Samangan — rising from more than 600 overnight.
+The Afghanistan National Disaster Management Authority suggested casualties could rise further as “search and rescue operations are still ongoing.”

 The National Authority for Disaster Preparedness said the quake struck at around 1 a.m. local time, impacting parts of the north, east and west, with the epicenter located in Samangan.